 The surveys also contained a section with attitudinal questions, including:

-The questions about perception of and attitudes towards economic inequality (part (c) in Section 2.1)
+Questions about perception of and attitudes towards economic inequality (part (c) in Section 2.1)

 A question about how people would like the revenues from road pricing to be spent, which was included in the introduction to the choice experiment (part (d) in Section 2.1)

-The questions about political views and attitudes towards transport policies (part (e) in Section 2.1)
+Questions about political views and attitudes towards transport policies (part (e) in Section 2.1)

 The questions mentioned under (1.) and (2.) were included in all versions of the questionnaire.
 The questions mentioned under (3.) were revised and differ between the pilot survey and the final survey in Norway.

 In (1.), the questions about economic inequality, respondents were asked how the distribution of economic resources in their country is and how it should be, choosing between options with different illustrations of inequality.
 The first question is shown in Figure 2.1 below, with illustrations.
 The same illustrations were used in both questions.
-After this, respondents received a third question asking how fair or unfair they think the current distribution of wealth in their country.
+After this, respondents received a third question asking how fair or unfair they think the current distribution of wealth is in their country.